freedesktop-unofficial-mirror/xorg__driver__xf86-input-fpit/readme.txt

 Bugs and Needed Work:

 (See above)

-X rotation (Portrait mode is not supported). -- I plan to add this soon.

 Adjusting the constants in the XF86Config(-4) is teedious and requires multiple restarts of the X Window system.  -- Somebody PLEASE write a